Wrack (video game): Development

 Brad Carney started development of the game in 2008 on his own WrackEd game engine.
 The game was initially called Project Vega, then The Last Bastion, before finally being titled Wrack.
 The title of The Last Bastion was changed to Wrack to avoid confusion with the similarly titled indie game Bastion.
 Carney wanted to avoid potential copyright claim issues and also believed Wrack was an easier name to remember.
 His reasoning toward developing the game was his belief that the presence of Doom-like shooters were missing during that time from the gaming market.
 Carney later stopped the project and worked at other game development studios.
 When he resumed work on Wrack, he had to get it through Steam Greenlight.
 The game was eventually greenlit and went on to Steam as an Early Access title.
 As he continued to work on Wrack, he hired other artists and developers to help him.
-He asked Bobby Prince, who composed for Doom and Duke Nukem 3D, to provide the game's score and sound design.
+He asked Bobby Prince, who composed for Doom and Duke Nukem 3D, to provide the game's score and sound design in what would be his final work as a game composer before his death in 2026.
 On September 30, 2014 the game moved out of the Early Access phase.